pravinva/simple-forecast-solution/README.md

 ## :building_construction: Installation

 1. Create/Login to AWS Account (a new AWS account is recommended for simplicity and testing purposes)
-    - *Note* For AWS Employees using internal AWS accounts - a new internal account is required.
+    - **Note**: For AWS Employees using internal AWS accounts - a new internal account is required.
 2. Click on a "Launch Stack" button corresponding to your nearest AWS Region below:

 Region name | Region code | Launch